|

 Use of a false Trademark

-receptacle containing goods or uses any case, package, or
+other receptacle containing goods or uses any case,

-other receptacle with any mark thereon, in a manner
+package, or other receptacle with any mark thereon, in a

-reasonably calculated to cause it to be believed that the
+manner reasonably calculated to cause it to be believed

-goods so marked or any goods contained in any such
+that the goods so marked or any goods contained in any

-receptacle so marked are the manufacture or merchandise of a
+such receptacle so marked are the manufacture or

 Punishment for use of a false Trademark